adamBirenbaum/mesh_simplification/README.md

 # Mesh Simplification

-This python 3+ mesh simplification script is a command line tool that uses Quadric Error Metrics<sup>[1](#myfootnote1)</sup> to iteratively contract edges that minimize the change to the overall geometry.
+This python 3+ mesh simplification script is a command line tool that uses Quadric Error Metrics [pdf](https://www.cs.cmu.edu/~./garland/Papers/quadrics.pdf) to iteratively contract edges that minimize the change to the overall geometry.

 <p align="center">